rocky-linux/kickstarts/README.md

 # R9 specific kickstarts

-This branch has Rocky Linux 8 specific kickstarts.
+This branch has Rocky Linux 9 specific kickstarts.
 These kickstarts vary between cloud images and live images provided in our repositories and mirrors.

+## Structure

+In the root of the repository are the general kickstarts in use that any user can pick up, use, or modify to their liking to make their own Rocky Linux live images.
+For those who are curious, in the `live` directory are the split parts that make the live kickstarts what they are, which you can use `ksflatten` on if you so choose.

+For SIG/Core's usage, we use the `live` area as a "working" directory, where we use the split parts in our automation for the images and the pre-flattened versions are there for the convenience of all users.

 ## Building Live Images